gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 ROYAL CARIBBEAN DIGITAL NETWORK

 Commanding over 21% of the worldwide cruise market, Royal Caribbean is a huge operation comprising over 25 large vessels, and when it decided to enable a Cruise Ship Digital Experience with a Digital Network Platform it was always going to be a major undertaking.
-Accenture was able to help Royal Caribbean target Digital Network Architecture for two dry dock ship revitalizations in 2018, as well as preparing “Beyond”, a new ship launch with state of the art Digital Network in 2019.
+X was able to help Royal Caribbean target Digital Network Architecture for two dry dock ship revitalizations in 2018, as well as preparing “Beyond”, a new ship launch with state of the art Digital Network in 2019.